-Initially, the program at EGCC will conduct the classroom and laboratory sessions at its Valley Center located in Youngstown Online and interactive video distance learning (IVDL) courses may be incorporated into the curriculum.
+The program will conduct the classroom and laboratory sessions at the Valley Center, Youngstown.
+Online and interactive video distance learning (IVDL) courses may be incorporated into the curriculum.
 Clinical experiences will be held at various hospitals and community settings in the area.